Bhupen27/Todo/Readme.md

     npm install

 4. Configure Environment Variables
-    Create an .env file in the backend directory and add the MONGO_URI variable to connect to your MongoDB database
+    Create an ".env" file in the backend directory and add the " MONGO_URI " variable to connect to your MongoDB database

     MONGO_URI="your-mongodb-uri-here"